Life Imitates Art: Greeted by Cézanne

 The cultural support on all levels for art as part of life is abundantly clear here and adds to enjoyment.

 Thinking of all the visual art I continue to enjoy, I realise I've collected an internal, private museum for myself over the years.
 It's based on all the artworks I've seen that have made some impression on me at different times in my life.
 The featured items change with time.
-I've tried to express this idea in the works below (click far right of image to slide).
-Is this so for you too?
+I've tried to express this idea in my collages below (click far right of image to slide).
+I think the concept of an internal museum may fit many of us,

 Making Your Mark as an Artist in France

 I've visited so many nearby places, different galleries and events, and spoken with many people here, including art students, teachers, and local gallerists, that I'm convinced this region maintains a vital cultural connection to the arts.
-Art centres and interests abound not only in the central city of Aix-en-Provence, long known for its artistic and cultural life, but also in many tiny Provençal communities that have their art spaces and avid enthusiasts.
-Even so, emerging artists still typically take a long time to emerge.
+Art centres and interests abound not only in the central city of Aix-en-Provence, long known for its artistic and cultural life, but also in many tiny Provençal communities that have their own dedicated art spots and avid enthusiasts.
+Even so, emerging artists still typically take a long time to emerge into public recognition.

 Geography is Destiny?

-We all absorb and are affected by the mainstream culture and different sub-cultures we live in, whether conscious of this or not.
-Even the contemporary "culture" of painting tells us what's hot and what's not.
-But, on a more concrete or earthy level, how much is the content and style of what visual artists paint related to their physical setting?
+We all absorb and are affected by our mainstream culture and the more specific sub-cultures we live in.
+Whether we're conscious of this or not, we're affected by what our culture tells us is good/bad, right/wrong.
+Even the contemporary art culture tells us what's hot and what's not.
+But, my different sense of the land here made me wonder, on a more concrete and earthy level, how much is the content and style of what we create related to our physical setting?

-For plein-air artists, it certainly must be.
-But what about studio-based artists, abstract painters, or those who work from a more conceptual or imaginative base?
-My own experience tells me it's still true (for me, at least).
-Here's an example.
-My first visit to Provence occurred just after I'd finished a satisfying show of semi-abstract paintings back home in Canada.
-I was eager to continue onward with abstract painting while in Provence.
-But after arriving here, Abundance is the first painting I made (subsequently sold).
-I felt impelled to make it just by enjoying life in Provence and by Cézanne's palpable imminence, even in still life paintings.
-It was my way of showing homage to my experience of this place.
-Fact is, I couldn't get to work on anything else until I'd done this painting and a couple more like it.
+For plein-air artists, geography must matter a great deal.
+But what about abstract and studio-based artists, or those working from a more conceptual base?
+My personal experience tells me my work has been affected by living here.
+As example, just before arriving in France, I'd completed a series of semi-abstract paintings back shown in Canada.
+I was eager to continue with this series while in Provence.
+But after arriving here, Abundance (below) is the first painting I felt impelled to make.
+Why?
+I think it was just because of enjoying life in Provence and perhaps a bit by all those still life paintings by Cézanne (which mine looks nothing like).
+It took several more of this kind of painting before I could get to creating others.

 Field-Dependence/Independence

-Thinking about the psychological reasons for this impact of geographical setting on one's work, I recalled an interesting distinction between field-dependent versus field-independent persons.
-This psychological dimension pertains to our perceptual-cognitive styles: the extent to which we're influenced by the external context (the "field" dependent) versus being guided by more internal, proprioceptive cues (field independent).
+Thinking about the impact of local setting on one's work, I recalled the distinction made in psychology regarding field-dependent versus field-independent persons.
+The categories define two perceptual-cognitive styles: whether we're more influenced by the external context ( field dependent) or by internal cues (field independent).
 There are advantages to both.
-What impressed me, as a generally field-independent person, is the extent to which this flipped in response to the rich and inviting external cues of this Provençal environment.
+What impressed me (a generally field-independent person), is the extent to which I flipped in response to the rich and inviting external cues of this Provençal environment.

 Aix-en-Provence

 Entire books are devoted to Provence, a region that includes multiple micro-climates and cultural influences from Celtic and Roman to Catalonian and North African.
-Aix-en-Provence, its capital, is one of its handsomest towns, with its majestic Cours Mirabeau main street, one of largest and most recognizable fountains in France, and its trendy people-watchers sitting in posh cafés dating back to 1792.
-The Deux Garçons is one of the oldest, and most famous, having been the one of choice for Piaff, Cocteau, even Churchill, as well as more current celebrities and local folk, past and present.
-We often snacked at the Deux G (it has an especially nice interior), but it's boarded up now (hopefully, under renovation)
+Aix-en-Provence, its capital, is one of its handsomest towns, with its majestic Cours Mirabeau main street, it's grand fountain (one of largest and most recognizable in France), and its trendy people-watchers sitting in posh cafés dating back to 1792.
+The Deux Garçons is one of the oldest, and most famous, having been the choice for Piaff, Cocteau, even Churchill, as well as more current celebrities and local folk, past and present.
+We often snacked at the Deux G (it has an especially nice interior), but it's boarded up now (hopefully, under planned renovation)

 I'm fond of Aix, this ancient and youthful town that welcomes foreigners but keeps its traditions alive.
 Like other towns in this region, Aix seems to have a historic ability, despite changes of fortune, to embrace l'art de vivre.
-Of the many photos I'd like to share with you from Provence here's one I took in Aix in November,1995, just after the terrorist shooting at a crowded club in Paris.
-Rather than shut down in mourning, the town chose to put on this celebration -- a defiant affirmation of local life, here celebrating in traditional costume an old Provençal dance with fife and drum.
+Of the many photos of Provence I could share with you, here's one I took in Aix in November,1995, just after the terrorist shooting at a crowded club in Paris.
+Rather than shut down in mourning, the town chose to put on this celebration -- a defiant affirmation of life, celebrating in traditional costume an old Provençal dance with fife and drum.